Friends of the Dog

 Click on the breed name to find out !

-After much research and debate we have taken the 58 most popular breeds in South Africa and created a guideline as to the best and worst choices for adding an additional dog to your family.
+After much research and debate we have taken the 58 most popular breeds in South Africa and created a guideline as to the best and worst choices for adding an additional dog to your family - this list kindly supplied by the ABC of SA - Animal Behaviour Consultants of SA.
 We hope that you find it helpful!

 Picture